 At the Orientation for new students, you will have a chance to meet the M.A.
 TESOL Program Coordinator, some of the TESOL faculty, and fellow newcomers to the program.
 The Orientation covers a number of important topics, including:

-- Explanations of prerequisite and core M.A. courses and course sequences
+- Explanations of core M.A. courses and TESOL concentration courses

 - Suggested course loads and combinations of courses